Zaizi ‘Highly Commended’ for Best Employer at 2025 Computing Women in Tech Excellence Awards

-Zaizi has been nominated for the Best Employer award at the Computing Women in Tech Excellence Awards 2025.
+Zaizi was “highly commended” in the Best Employer category at the Computing Women in Tech Excellence Awards 2025.

-The panel assesses nominees on their commitment to diversity and inclusion, which includes establishing employee resource groups, leadership support from the top, and transparency in tracking progress towards D&I goals.
+The panel assessed nominees on their commitment to diversity and inclusion, including establishing employee resource groups, leadership support from the top, and transparency in tracking progress toward D&I goals.

-“I’m incredibly proud that we’ve been shortlisted for the Best Employer award at the Women in Tech Excellence Awards 2025,” said chief people officer Tracey Robinson.
+“I’m incredibly proud that we were shortlisted and given ‘highly commended’ for the Best Employer award at the Women in Tech Excellence Awards 2025,” said chief people officer Tracey Robinson.

 “This means so much to us because it reflects our deep commitment to building a company where women are not just included, but truly championed, seen and heard.